Fast Feed Business

 2. Help shoppers buy with links to online listings

-Link directly to your own online listing, so customers can view product details, choose different sizes and colors or access special in-store pricing even when ordering for shipping to their home.
+Link directly to your own online website so customers can view product details, choose different sizes and colors or access special in-store pricing even when ordering for shipping to their home.

 3. Direct customers to connect with your team

-This strategy helps retailers meet customers where they’re at and make a sale, even if their shopper is hesitant to try a product or start something new.
+This strategy helps retailers meet customers and make a sale, even if their shopper is hesitant to try a product or start something new.

 4. Make ads more interactive

 On both your print and online ads, you can place QR codes that allow customers to respond immediately.
-This helps your business reach buyers while they’re still thinking about what you sell.
-It’s also a way to bring your customers’ attention to their smartphones—encouraging them to download your app or start shopping your website.
+This helps your business reach buyers while they’re still considering making a purchase.
+It’s also a way to encourage your customers to start shopping on your website.

 5. Share what you know with customers